2021 IGFA Fishing Hall of Fame Induction

-In recognition of their extraordinary contributions to recreational angling around the world, The International Game Fish Association (IGFA) today named five fishing greats to the 2020 class of the IGFA Fishing Hall of Fame.
+In recognition of their extraordinary contributions to recreational angling around the world, The International Game Fish Association (IGFA) is inducting five fishing greats to the 2021 class of the IGFA Fishing Hall of Fame.

 This year’s inductees include pelagic game fish researcher Dr. Barbara Block; famed billfish angler and conservationist Jose Campos; marine conservationist Ken Hinman; legendary Australian angler Patrick Gay; and fly fishing extraordinaire Dave Whitlock.

 Elected unanimously by the IGFA Board of Trustees, the 2021 class will join 131 legendary anglers, scientists, conservationists, writers and fishing industry leaders whose contributions to sport fishing are forever preserved and celebrated in the IGFA Fishing Hall of Fame.

 “The 2021 class is a diverse group of extraordinary individuals that have certainly earned their entrance into the IGFA Fishing Hall of Fame,” said IGFA President Jason Schratwieser.
 “Their work truly embodies the IGFA’s commitment to game fish conservation and the promotion of ethical angling practices, and we look forward to honoring them in September.”